Holo-Host/hpos-service-crates/README.md

 ```

 All options can be set as a CLI flag or an environment variable.
-See `self-hosted-happs --help` for information on what options are available.
+See `hpos-configure-holochain --help` for information on what options are available.